My Journey Exploring

 Computer Science Education Using AR

 For a while I wanted to get my feet wet with augmented reality development, and I finally did so by designing and conducting a research study on the benefits of using AR for computer science (CS) education.
 I believe XR is going to play a huge part in the future of education, but in order to get to that future there needs to be much more research to show the pros and cons of integrating XR into different curricula.
 For most people, learning CS and programming is scary or too hard, and I think XR could be a great medium to make CS more enjoyable and easier to understand with intuitive interfaces and real-world examples in 3D.
 The core principle behind my project is simple: teaching object-oriented programming (OOP) concepts with 3D objects should be far less abstract than traditional 2D explanations, with the added benefit of being more fun.
 I developed both a desktop computer and Magic Leap One version of a tutorial on the concept of inheritance and collected data using 18 subjects to compare the two versions of the tutorial.
-The results of the study showed statistically significant performance improvement for subjects doing the AR tutorial and there was an overwhelming preference for learning with AR, although I am still analyzing the results.
-The project has been challenging but fun to work on and has helped me get a better understanding of the differences between developing for VR vs. AR platforms.
+The results of the study showed statistically significant performance improvement for subjects doing the AR tutorial and there was an overwhelming preference for learning with AR.
+The project was challenging but fun to work on and helped me get a better understanding of the differences between developing for VR vs. AR platforms.